Climate Change

 Government

-Implement stricter regulations on greenhouse gas emissions and accelerate the transition to renewable energy sources.
+Implement stricter emissions regulations and accelerate the transition to renewable energy sources.

 NGO

-Increase awareness and education on the impacts of climate change and the importance of conservation efforts.
+Increase public awareness campaigns focused on the impacts of climate change and the importance of sustainable practices.

 International Organizations